Way back in history:

 because "the sixties" are getting full, and Tamworth opened in 1960;

-one shows one of Sid Farndon's first Junior 10 races, which
+one shows one of Sid Farndon's first Junior 10 races.
+The photos were taken by a then-young lad with

 his